Office of Military Affairs

-- Providing military-strategic planning advice to the Military Adviser;
+- Provide military-strategic planning advice to the Military Adviser;

-- Conducting military-strategic planning for emerging and existing Department-led operations;
+- Conduct military-strategic planning for emerging and existing Department-led operations;

-- Producing foundational military guidance documents, including the command directive, military rules of engagement, military-strategic concepts of operation, and Statement of Unit Requirements;
+- Produce military guidance documents, including the command directive, military rules of engagement, military-strategic concepts of operation, and Statement of Unit Requirements;

-- Monitoring the military plans to reduce the time required to plan for major changes, including mission termination;
+- Monitor the military plans to reduce the time required to plan for major changes, including mission termination;

-- Specifying the force or operational requirements for individual military personnel, military formed units and unit equipment in new or revised concepts of operation and contingency plans.
+- Specify the force or operational requirements for individual military personnel, military formed units and unit equipment in new or revised concepts of operation and contingency plans.